RimSort/RimSort/docs/wiki/Development Guide.md

 #### Developing Features

-Please discuss with maintainers first, but we are tracking features and issues related to RimSort in the Github repo's "Issues" tab
+Please make sure if you have any feature request to check if there is already something planned.
+We are tracking features and issues related to RimSort in the Github repo's "Issues" tab.
+If it is not already in the issues tab you can discuss this with maintainers first throught the RimSort discordserver.

 #### Misc Coding Style